aldum/bip39-monero-derive/README.md

 Convert your English BIP39 mnemonic into a 25-word Monero mnemonic according to the SLIP-0010 standard.

+⚠️ WARNING ⚠️ Your mnemonic is valuable information, enter it only if you absolutely need to and you know what you are doing.
+(For example, recovering a Trezor Monero wallet without a Trezor, or converting a BIP85 child mnemonic.)
+Ask a friend if unsure.
+Use this program only on a computer you trust and disconnect it from the internet.

 ### Dev setup

 #### prerequisites